yuvrajsaraogi/Uber-Data-Analysis-Using-Machine-Learning/README.md

 2. Feature Selection: Choosing relevant features from your EDA phase that are likely to impact Uber prices.
 This might include factors like distance traveled, time of day, weather conditions, etc.

-3. Model Selection: Selecting appropriate machine learning models for regression (since you're predicting prices).
+3. Model Selection: Select appropriate machine learning models for regression (since you're predicting prices).
 This could range from simpler models like linear regression to more complex ones like decision trees, random forests, or even neural networks depending on the complexity of your data and prediction task.

 4. Model Training and Evaluation: